-I recently talked to a young woman who gave herself"permission" to dramatically overspend her modest, first-job budget in pursuit of a fashionable new wardrobe.
-She is not a fashion model and she does not earn income in a way that requires high fashion clothing.
-The period of the lagnesha, lord of 12th-from-2nd, is notorious for over-emphasizing the body appearance at the expense of the savings account!
+An interesting case involves a young woman who gave herself permission to dramatically overspend her modest, first-job budget in pursuit of a fashionable new wardrobe.
+She is not a professional fashion model and she does not earn income via prestige clothing.
+The period of the lagnesha, ruler of 12th-from-2nd, is notorious for over-emphasizing the body appearance (1) while draining (12) the savings account (2).

-When I asked this nice young lady what she was thinking when she went on the spending spree (which ended up damaging her bank credit) she said that she"wanted to feel good about her appearance".
-Right there, the"permission" motive is suspect.
+When this nice young lady was asked wha she was thinking when she went on the spending spree (which ended up damaging her bank credit) she said that she wanted to feel good about her appearance.
+Right there, the permission motive is suspect.

-Finally I asked her how much meditation she had done on the image of the shopping, buying, wearing, and paying the monthly charges?
-You won't be surprised by the answer:"none".
-She had not meditated on the psychic pictures to calm and smooth and validate the energy, to confirm that the whole process felt good and natural, and that no major hostile energy was present.
-At all.
+Finally she as asked her how much meditation she had done on the image of the shopping, buying, wearing, and paying the monthly charges?
+You won't be surprised by the answer none.
+She had not meditated on the psychic pictures to calm and smooth and validate the energy, to confirm that the whole process felt balanced and natural, and that no major hostile energy was present.
+None at all.

 Fakes and Frauds * Rahu : impulsive compensation behavior